 - The PQME issues a written statement that a physical examination of the employee is not necessary for the evaluation.

 While the benefits of providing telehealth during the pandemic are numerous, there is potential insurance fraud associated with telemedicine as well.
 As most states have promoted telemedicine for injured workers and other patients who do not want an in-person visit, unethical medical providers and telemarketing firms have learned how to exploit the system.
 New billing codes have been added for telephone and video conference medical examinations.
-Insurers still have work to do as telemedicine insurance fraud criminals are counting on an insurer’s failure to fully understand all the telemedicine billing codes.
+Insurers still have work to do as telemedicine insurance fraud criminals are counting on an insurer’s failure to fully understand the new telemedicine billing codes.

 Athens is here to assist.
 Please feel free to reach out should you have any questions about telemedicine.